pulibrary/drds-handbook-deprecated/product_owners.md

 We strive for each of our applications to have a product owner (PO).
 The product owner is usually a key stakeholder for the application who can collaborate closely with us to guide development.
-In working with our team, product owners should be familiar with our [work cycles](/work_cycles.md) and our [technical lead role](/technical_leads.md).
+Documentation of our team's [work cycles](/work_cycles.md) and [technical lead role](/technical_leads.md) should give product owners useful context for this collaboration.

-The exact practices of each product owner will very according to the application and the individuals themselves.
-Our hope is that product owners will be able to:
+The exact practices of each product owner will vary according to the application and the individuals themselves.
+Generally, product owners will work to:

 * Communicate with other stakeholders and users as-needed, either ad-hoc as a committee.
 * Participate during relevant work cycles by attending the planning meeting and wrap-up meeting when the PO's application is a focus of the cycle.
 * Work with the technical lead to prioritize and specify issues.
-It is helpful for the PO to have a github account.
+Having a GitHub account will enable the PO to be most fully integrated into this process.
 * Be available on slack during a relevant work cycle to answer questions and give feedback.